kurtsmurf/11ty-blog/src/index.md

 ---
 title: Hello World
-layout: "base.njk"
+layout: "base.html"
 ---

-Hey there world, how are ya?
+Hey there world, how are you?

 {% for post in collections.posts %}